What Are The Best Shooting Glasses? We Show You The Top 10 Options

 Medium yellow – contrasts in dim light or when overcast – great for enhancing orange clay targets

 Orange – will block out blue light and haze and enhance the orange in a target.
-Ideal for shooting orange clay targets.
+Ideal for firing orange clay targets.

 Cooper polarized – blocks blue light and increases contrast.
-Great for shooting on a bright day when the target is against a green background.
+Great on a bright day when the target is against a green background.

 Light purple – gives clear contrast to the orange of the target, especially against a background of tall trees, as it will dampen the green of the foliage, and enhance the orange of the clay targets.